cyberbotics/webots-cloud/README.md

 The main purpose of webots.cloud is to maintain a listing of GitHub repositories corresponding to various Webots simulations.

+## Setup of a GitHub repository containing a Webots simulation

+### demo

+To setup a Webots repository that contains a demo, you should create it from the https://github.com/cyberbotics/webots-demo-template template repository.

+### competitor

+To setup a Webots repository aimed at participating in a competition, you should create it from the competition template repository, that is provided on the competion repository

+### competition

+To setup a Webots repository holding a competition scenario, you should create it from the https://github.com/cyberbotics/webots-competition-template repository.

 ## database

+webots.cloud holds a database of GitHub repositories containing a Webots simulation:

 | id | type        | url                                     | parent | title              | stars | language |
 |----|-------------|-----------------------------------------|--------|--------------------|-------|----------|